edulinq/autograder-server/docs/types.md

 Underlying Type: String

-When used in the context of a course, a `CourseUserReference` can be used to generalize targeting users (e.g, email recipients).
+A `CourseUserReference` can be used to generalize targeting any number of course users (e.g., email recipients).
 The following values are allowed:

- - Email - Normal email addresses may be used.
+ - Email - The email of the requested user.
+   - Emails that are not enrolled in the course are treated differently depending on the operation (e.g., ignored, used normally, result in an error, etc).
- - "\*" - Represents all users in a course.
+ - "\*" - Represents requesting all users in the course.
- - [Course Role](#course-roles-courserole) (e.g., "student", "grader", etc) - Represents all course users with that role.
+ - [Course Role](#course-roles-courserole) (e.g., "student", "grader", etc) - Represents requesting all course users with that role.
- - Negative Email - An email address preceded by a minus sign (e.g., "-alice@test.edulinq.org") will remove this address from the email recipients (even if they are not currently there).
+ - Negative Email - An email address preceded by a minus sign (e.g., "-alice@test.edulinq.org") will remove this user from the request (even if they are not currently there).
    This can be useful when using course roles but you want to exclude someone.
- - Negative Course Role - A course role preceded by a minus sign (e.g., "-student") will remove all course users with that role.
+ - Negative Course Role - A course role preceded by a minus sign (e.g., "-student") will remove all course users with that role from the request.
    This can be useful when using the "\*" but you want to exclude a role.

 ### Email

 Underlying Type: String

 An email address.
+Email addresses are usually used to identify a user on the server.
-Some places that accept an email address use an underlying type of [CourseUserReference](#course-user-reference-courseuserreference).
+Some places that accept an email address use [CourseUserReference](#course-user-reference-courseuserreference).

 ### Timestamp